devzx90/bitcoin2/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
 Some notes on how to build Bitcoin 2 Core in Unix.
+Ubuntu Bionic recommended for building.

 Note
 ---------------------